OpenMined/PyDP/docs/introduction.rst

     Image Credits: Secure and Private AI (Udacity)

-Despite the fact that the dataset was anonymized (no username or movie name was released) yet two Researchers at University of Texas released a `paper <https://www.cs.utexas.edu/~shmat/shmat_oak08netflix.pdf>`_ where they showed how they have de-anonymized a maximum chunk of the daetaset.
+Despite the fact that the dataset was anonymized (no username or movie name was released) yet two Researchers at University of Texas released a `paper <https://www.cs.utexas.edu/~shmat/shmat_oak08netflix.pdf>`_ where they showed how they have de-anonymized a maximum chunk of the dataset.

 .. figure:: https://user-images.githubusercontent.com/19529592/91381399-ef64c400-e844-11ea-8535-0180f37962de.png
     :alt: research